 One of those Fifth Beatles, Neil Aspinall, died five years ago today.
 In his honor, we're remembering a few of the Fifths who have passed away.
 We'll never forget Pete Best, the Beatles' former drummer, who happily is still alive and kicking; band manager Brian Epstein, who died in 1967; nor the many others who were such integral parts of the Beatles' inner circle that they became known as the Fifth Beatle.
 Here are five of those famous Fifths.

-2. Stuart Sutcliffe was an original member of The Beatles, playing bass with the band when they were first spreading their wings in Hamburg, Germany.
-A close school friend of John Lennon's, Sutcliffe helped name the band – and, with his Ray-Ban sunglasses and tight pants, helped create their cool image.
+2. Stuart Sutcliffe was an original member of the Beatles, playing bass with the band when they were first spreading their wings in Hamburg, Germany.
+A close school friend of John Lennon, Sutcliffe helped name the band – and, with his Ray-Ban sunglasses and tight pants, helped create their cool image.
 Indeed, Sutcliffe was more visual than musical.
-His bass playing was criticized as an "artless thump," but he was a gifted painter who ultimately left The Beatles in 1961 to pursue his art.
-Less than a year afterward, Sutcliffe died of a brain hemorrhage on April 10, 1962, only 22 years old.
-He leaves dual legacies of art and music – several of his paintings can be seen at Liverpool's Walker Art Gallery, and his bass playing is preserved on three songs available on The Beatles' compilation, Anthology 1: "Hallelujah, I Love Her So," "You'll Be Mine," and "Cayenne."
+His bass playing was criticized as an "artless thump," but he was a gifted painter who ultimately left the Beatles in 1961 to pursue his art.
+Less than a year afterward, Sutcliffe died of a brain hemorrhage on 10 April 1962, only 22 years old.
+He leaves dual legacies of art and music – several of his paintings can be seen at Liverpool's Walker Art Gallery, and his bass playing is preserved on three songs available on the Beatles' compilation, Anthology 1: "Hallelujah, I Love Her So," "You'll Be Mine," and "Cayenne."

-As long-lost Beatles material continues to surface, perhaps so will more Fifth Beatles, making the Fab Four into the Fab Fourteen, or Fab Twenty-Four, or….
+As long-lost Beatles material continues to surface, perhaps so will more Fifth Beatles, making the Fab Four into the Fab Fourteen, or perhaps even Fab Twenty-Four.

 Written by Linnea Crowther